microsoft/GLIP/README.md

 [3] On LVIS, the model could overfit slightly during the pre-training course.
 Thus we reported two numbers on LVIS: the performance of the last checkpoint (LVIS[2]) and the performance of the best checkpoint during the pre-training course (LVIS[3]).

 [4] Zero-shot performance on the 13 ODinW datasets.
+The numbers reported in the GLIP paper is from the best checkpoint during the pre-training course, which may be slightly higher than the numbers for the released last checkpoint, similar to the case of LVIS.

 [5] GLIP-T released in this repo is pre-trained on Conceptual Captions 3M and SBU captions.
 It is referred in paper in Table 1 and in Appendix C.3.
 It differs slightly from the GLIP-T in the main paper in terms of downstream performance.
 We will release the pre-training support for using CC3M and SBU captions data in the next update.